-- 1. Insert the NexPath Telephony Server Release 5 CD-ROM in the Win95/98 or WinNT system from which you want to run the dialer. - 2.
-Click on Start, then Run, then Browse and select the file setup.exe in the 1998Release5\NexPathCall-Director subdirectory of the CD-ROM.
-Follow the prompts to install the program on your system. - 3.
-Once installed, start the NexDirector program by clicking on Start, then Programs, then NexPath Call Director, then NexDirector. - 4.
-A warning may also appear the first time you start NexDirector that it cannot establish a network connection.
-Click OK again.
-When NexDirector appears, click on Tools -> Configure, and set up the login and network parameters.
-Once you configure NexDirector, you should not get these messages again unless you have a network problem.
+- 1. Insert the NexPath Telephony Server Release 6 CD-ROM in the Win95/98/ME or WinNT/2000 system from which you want to run NexDirector. - 2.
+Click on Start, then Run, then Browse and select the file setup.exe in the Release6NexPathCallDirector subdirectory of the CD-ROM.
+Follow the prompts to install the program on your system.